Lost Car Key Replacement

-The easiest way to replace lost car keys is for a locksmith to make the car key by code using the car’s VIN number.
+The easiest way for a locksmith to replace lost car keys is to make the car key by code using the car’s VIN number.
 With the VIN number, locksmiths can retrieve the original car key cuts for the car telling them how to cut the key.

 There are a couple of things you need to know about cutting a car key from the VIN: